Hervar77/infinity-doc/mkdocs/api/infinity.template.md

 Parameters:

 - templateName: `string`
-  >the script for which the template cache should be checked
+  >The script for which the template cache should be checked.

 Return type: `boolean`